North Dakota's top court will not revive state's abortion ban

 "Today, the court rightfully stopped one of the most extreme laws in the country from taking effect and depriving North Dakotans of their reproductive freedom," said Nancy Northup, president of the Center for Reproductive Rights, which challenged the ban on behalf of abortion providers.

+North Dakota Attorney General Drew Wrigley said in a statement that the court "appears to have taken on the role of a legislative body, a role our constitution does not afford them."
+He noted that the state legislature was considering a reworked abortion ban.

-North Dakota's near-total abortion ban would allow a doctor to be prosecuted for performing an abortion even in order to save the mother's life.
+North Dakota's near-total abortion ban would prosecute a doctor for performing an abortion even in order to save the mother's life.
 To avoid being convicted, the doctor would have to prove at trial that the abortion was necessary to save the mother's life or health.

 The abortion providers sued the state the following month, arguing the law violated North Dakotans' rights to life, liberty and pursuit of safety and happiness.
 A state court blocked the law last year, finding the providers were likely to succeed.